 There wasn't much time left before my Sunday evening flight home.
 So I popped along to Atelier van Lieshout to see their latest exhibition Secret Society.
 Set inside former industrial buildings, it's an incredible space to discover some new art while gaining an understanding of Rotterdam's heritage.

 After catching a water taxi from a nearby pier (which can be booked in advance and is a great way to see Rotterdam from the water), I went for lunch at Weelde, renowned as a "free state" in Rotterdam.
 They grow a lot of produce in a big greenhouse on-site, and there's always a lot of music and art to enjoy over a delicious baked artichoke and fresh salad.

-Finally, back in the city centre, I'd recommend hiring a bike, particularly if you're a keen cyclist.
+Finally, I'd recommend hiring a bike, particularly if you're a keen cyclist.
 Not only is it a wonderful feeling to be a respected road user, but it's also just a lovely way to see Rotterdam.
 It was the perfect end to a creative, cultural and bohemian spirited weekend in the Netherlands' second-largest city.

 When to go